weaondara/BungeePerms/README.md

 ![Logo](https://drop.cutiepie.at/d/ou923gv3vjkal7er)

 # BungeePerms
-a permissions plugin for BungeeCord and Spigot/PaperSpigot
+a permissions plugin for BungeeCord/Velocity and Spigot/PaperSpigot

-BungeePerms is a permissions plugin for BungeeCord and Spigot.
+BungeePerms is a permissions plugin for BungeeCord/Velocity and Spigot/PaperSpigot.
 It overrides the built-in permissions systems so you don't need BungeeCord/Spigot permissions (anymore).
 BungeePerms can form a network so that it's a single system managing all permissions in your network.